OpenNebula/vOneCloud-docs/docs/source/simple_cloud_deployment/create_vdc.rst

 The provisioning model by default in vOneCloud is based on three different :ref:`roles <user_groups>` using three different web :ref:`interfaces <interfaces>`.

-*vOneCloud* user comes preconfigured and is the **Cloud Administrator**, in full control of all the physical and virtual resources and using the vCenter view.
+*vOneCloud* user comes pre configured and is the **Cloud Administrator**, in full control of all the physical and virtual resources and using the vCenter view.

 A Virtual Datacenter (VDC) defines an assignment of one or several groups to a pool of physical resources.
-This pool of physical resources consists of resources from one or several clusters, which are logical agroupations of hosts and virtual networks.
-VDCs are a great way to partition your cloud into smaller clouds, and asign them to groups with their administrators and users, completely isolated from other groups.
+This pool of physical resources consists of resources from one or several clusters, which are logical groups of hosts, virtual networks and datastores, which can be shared between VDCs.
+VDCs are a great way to partition your cloud into smaller clouds, and assign them to groups with their administrators and users, completely isolated from other groups.

 A **Group Admin** manages her partition of the cloud, including user management, but only within the VDCs assigned to the Group, not for the whole cloud like the **Cloud Administrator**.